Kenneth F. Mattucci, MD, FACS

 The official title of the institution was changed, in 1864, to the New York Eye & Ear Infirmary by an act of the legislature in recognition of the services rendered, although the surgeons and directors had referred many times in their annual reports, as early as the 1840's, to the Eye and Ear Infirmary.

 In 1822, because of the increasing population of New York City and the increasing awareness of the existence of the New York Eye Infirmary and its results of treatment, larger quarters were needed, and the New York Eye Infirmary moved to 1 Murray Street and Broadway, across from Columbia College.
 At this location, an apothecary was appointed to prepare and dispense medications.
-In 1824 the Infirmary moved to 139 Duane Street, near lower Broadway, a portion of a vacant building leased from, and on the grounds of, the New York Hospital.
+In 1824 New York Eye and Ear Infirmary moved to 139 Duane Street, near lower Broadway, a portion of a vacant building leased from, and on the grounds of, the New York Hospital.
 The building was formerly used to house the insane and was the former old marine hospital.
 The leased space consisted of a kitchen and one room on the first floor and the entire second floor.
-This lease was for $500 per year and was made possible by an act of relief from the New York State legislature, which appropriated $1000 a year for 2 years, for care at the New York Eye Infirmary, with the stipulation that at least one medical student from each county of the state be admitted free of charge to observe medical and surgical treatment at the Infirmary.
+This lease was for $500 per year and was made possible by an act of relief from the New York State legislature, which appropriated $1000 a year for 2 years, for care at the New York Eye Infirmary, with the stipulation that at least one medical student from each county of the state be admitted free of charge to observe medical and surgical treatment at New York Eye and Ear Infirmary.
 Inpatient care, and therefore surgical capabilities, were established at this time.
 Private patients paid $2.50 per week.
 Patients from other states were required to pay for their own board.

 One must wonder what would have happened had the New York Hospital made the New York Eye Infirmary a permanent part of its structure and organization.
 The entire surgical staff were physicians on the staff of the New York Hospital, and a large number of the Board of Directors were also on the Board at the New York Hospital.
 Other cities and major general hospitals would probably have followed this format, and there would not be the problem that exists today of freestanding eye and ear hospitals attempting to reaffiliate with general hospitals and universities for survival in this era of cost containment and managed care, and there would not be the duplication of services that exists between the general hospitals and specialty hospitals.
 But perhaps this separation helped to free ophthalmology and otolaryngology to expand to the levels they have achieved, unencumbered by the larger issues and problems of the general hospital.

 Within a few years of the beginnings of the New York Eye Infirmary, because of the success of treatment rendered, similar institutions were established in Boston and Philadelphia.
 The Massachusetts Charitable Eye and Ear Infirmary was established in Boston in 1824 by Dr. Edwards Reynolds, a friend and fellow student of Drs.
 Delafield and Rodgers.
 In 1850 a beautiful and commodious building was erected, and it is a lasting monument to the liberality of the State of Massachusetts and the benevolence of the citizens of Boston.
 In Philadelphia, the Wills Hospital similarly was constructed and stood as a monument to its citizenry.
-The population of New York City continued to explode, and the patients were coming to the Infirmary from all over the state and country, and several from other countries.
+The population of New York City continued to explode, and the patients were coming to New York Eye and Ear Infirmary from all over the state and country, and several from other countries.
 Petitions were constantly being submitted by the surgeons and directors of the New York Eye Infirmary to the citizenry of New York and the state legislature for financial support for a new building.

 At about this period, in October of 1846, Dr. W.T.
 Morton, a Boston dentist, administered the first ether anesthetic at Massachusetts General Hospital.
 It is reported that 31 days later, John Kearney Rodgers used an ether anesthetic for the drainage of a perirectal abscess and was considered one of New York's foremost general surgeons.12 At the New York Hospital, in approximately 1848, he ligated the innominate artery, a procedure that had never been successfully performed before.
 Dr. Cornelius Rea Agnew (1830-1888), a surgeon at the New York Eye & Ear Infirmary, founded the Brooklyn Eye and Ear Infirmary in 1868 and the Manhattan Eye and Ear Infirmary in 1869.